-Wanna be sure you know your sh*t when Tony Awards season arrives in a few months?
-Get into the new musical The Band's Visit, which might just sweep all the major categories at Broadway's version of The Oscars.
+Get into the new musical The Band's Visit, which might just sweep all the major categories at this years' Tony Awards.
 Last year, when it was Off-Broadway, it was simply swimming in awards...even beating Dear Evan Hansen for Outstanding Musical at the Lucille Lortel Awards.
 Do NOT sleep on this show...a sweep in June will mean tickets will be as hard to get as Dear Evan Hansen and Hamilton!

 WHY THE BAND'S VISIT IS SO GOOD